-A weekend in Cologne is the ideal length of time for visiting this city.
-You could definitely spend longer but a weekend in Cologne will give you enough time to see what this German city is all about.
+A weekend in Cologne, or Koln, is the ideal length of time for visiting this city.
+You could definitely spend longer but a weekend in Cologne, Germany will give you enough time to see what this German city is all about.

-It’s just an hour’s flight away from London, pretty cheap to get there if you book early enough and the city has such a great laid back vibe to it that you’ll return home feeling chilled.
+Cologne is just an hour’s flight away from London, pretty cheap to get there if you book early enough and the city has such a great laid back vibe to it that you’ll return home feeling chilled.
+It quickly became one of my favourites places in Germany to visit.

 It’s also just the right size for exploring.